John Sheppard (composer): Masses

 Of Sheppard's five surviving Mass ordinary cycles, the six-part Cantate is a full-length, sumptuous festal setting in the tradition of John Taverner, constructed in units of six-part polyphony alternating with a mosaic of semi-choir sections.
 The principal unifying device, apart from the head-motive passages at the beginning of each movement, is the eight-note figure F-E-F-G-A-Bb-G-F, which occurs at various points in the tenor.

-Of the four-part Mass cycles, Western Wynde is based on a pre-existing popular melody, also forming the basis of Mass cycles by Taverner and Christopher Tye.
+Of the four-part Mass cycles, Western Wynde is based on a pre-existing secular melody, also forming the basis of Mass cycles by Taverner and Christopher Tye.
 In Sheppard's setting the melody migrates between the treble and the tenor.
-Two other cycles, Be not afraid and The Frences Mass are both elaborately contrapuntal and freely constructed, with the former scored exclusively for men's voices.
-Playnsong Masse for a Mene is a much simpler work.
+Two other cycles, Be not afraid and The Frences Mass, are both elaborately contrapuntal and freely constructed, with the former scored exclusively for men's voices.

+Playnsong Masse for a Mene (also for four voices) is a much simpler work.
 Written in a simplified notation known as 'strene,' which resembles the symbols of plainsong, it utilises a technique occasionally employed to allow those able to read plainsong, but not mensural notation, to sing simple polyphony.
 This 'plainsong' style, which was rhythmically uncomplicated and admitted no dissonance more complicated than a cadential suspension (although there is a notable exception in Sheppard's Agnus Dei), is also to be found in Taverner's Plainsong Mass – although this now survives only in conventional, mensural notation.
 Sheppard's mass includes a Kyrie (unlike most Sarum Mass cycles) and is an alternatim setting with alternating sections of chant and polyphony.